commonform/cftemplate/README.md

 - `(( unless x begin ))more markup(( end ))` includes `more markup` only if there isn't any `x` template variable or its value is falsey.

-# but wait, there's more business logic
+## About Conditional Logic

+The syntax for `if x begin` allows the Boolean operators `and`, `or`, `not`, but there are two rules:
+- you MUST parenthesize every application of those operators.
+- you MUST leave spaces around the parentheses.

+So: `(( if ( ( foo and bar ) or ( not baz ) ) begin ))` is OK.

+You can't do bare `foo or bar and baz` conjunctions because we haven't implemented precedence yet.

+You can't do `(( if ( foo and ( bar )) begin ))` because the parser isn't smart enough to distinguish the first `))` from the second.

+See `tests/boolops/input.cftemplate` for comprehensive examples.

+## About Business Logic

 Maybe you subscribe to the Model-View-Controller school of thought.
 Maybe the View changes, based on the business logic, which ground to the data model.

-In other words, you use `if` and `unless` conditionals in the `cftemplate` to switch blocks of text on and off.
-The propositions in those `if/unless` conditions may be determined by business rules operating against the values in your `variables.json`.
+In other words, maybe you use `if` and `unless` conditionals in the `cftemplate` to switch blocks of text on and off, and you want the propositions in those `if/unless` conditions may be determined by business rules operating against the values in your `variables.json`.

 With a third, optional, argument,